ajbanjara/Wireshark/HowToUseGeoIP.md

 ![geoip-settings-2.png](uploads/__moin_import__/attachments/HowToUseGeoIP/geoip-settings-2.png "geoip-settings-2.png")

 Now, restart Wireshark.
-At this point you should be able to load a capture file, select *Statistics→Endpoints*, and see geolocation information in any tab that contains IPv4 addresses (IPv4, TCP, UDP, etc).
+At this point you should be able to load a capture file, select *Statistics→Endpoints*, and see geolocation information in the IPv4 and IPv6 tabs.

-You can optionally see geolocation data in the IPv4 packet detail tree.
-To enable this, go to *Edit→Preferences→Protocols→IPv4* and make sure *Enable IPv4 geolocation* is checked.
+You can optionally see geolocation data in the IPv4 (IPv6) packet detail tree.
+To enable this, go to *Edit→Preferences→Protocols→IPv4 (IPv6)* and make sure *Enable IPv4 (IPv6) geolocation* is checked.

 ## MaxMind's deprecated databases